 Grade: B

 About The Peetimes: I have 3 Peetimes here.
 I would have had only 2, but the middle one is an Alert Peetime, indicating a potentially disturbing scene.
 Use that only if the description in the meta would be upsetting to you.
 The 1st Peetime is at the 45 minute mark and shows teens partying.
-The 3rd Peetime is the best: at the hour mark, you get 5 minutes to duck out, and all you’ll miss is a long night of two boys skating.ย
+The 3rd Peetime is the best: at the hour mark, you get 5 minutes to duck out, and all you’ll miss is a long night of two boys skating.

 There are no extra scenes during, or after, the end credits of Mid90s.
 (What we mean by Anything Extra.)

-Donโ€™t miss your favorite movie moments because you have to pee or need a snack.
+Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including The Ministry of Ungentlemanly Warfare, Civil War, Monkey Man and coming soon Fall Guy, Kingdom of the Planet of the Apes, IF, Furiosa: A Mad Max Sagaย and many others.
-We have literally thousands of Peetimesโ€”from classic movies through today’s blockbusters.
+We have Peetimes for all wide release films every week, including Wicked, Gladiator II, Red One, The Wild Robot and coming soon Moana 2, The Lord of the Rings: The War of the Rohirrim, Kraven the Hunter, Mufasa: The Lion King and many others.
+We have literally thousands of Peetimes—from classic movies through today’s blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.
 If there’s a new film out there, we’ve got your bladder covered.